-Law enforcement and gaming regulators interview executives and directors regarding personal and professional history - in some states annually.
+Law enforcement and gaming regulators interview executives and directors regarding personal and professional history - in some states, once per year.
 Anyone working on the manufacture or repair of a game is vetted and licensed.

 All games meet technical standards, pass independent testing, and are monitored for ongoing compliance.